publiccodenet/about/activities/codebase-stewardship/criteria-for-codebase-stewardship.md

 # Criteria  for codebase stewardship

 These are the criteria for codebase stewardship used before and after the 'Assess' phase in the codebase stewardship lifecycle.
-They help evaluate whether a codebase is ready to be incubated.
+The staff of the Foundation for Public Code will use these to help evaluate whether a codebase is ready/condusive for incubation.
 They are in no particular order of importance.

 * Community
    * Does the codebase have an active and engaged community?